-At the Annual Meeting, nine directors are to be elected as John Sawyer is not seeking reelection.
-Simultaneously with Mr. Sawyer's resignation from the Board of Directors, the number of directors that constitutes the Board will be reduced from ten (10) to nine (9).
-All nine nominees have been recommended for election by the Corporate Governance and Nominating Committee.
+At the Annual Meeting, eleven directors are to be elected.
+All eleven nominees have been recommended for election by the Corporate Governance and Nominating Committee.
 All nominees have consented to being named as nominees for directors of the Company and have agreed to serve if elected.
 If some or all of the nominees should become unavailable to serve at the time of the Annual Meeting, the shares represented by proxy will be voted for any remaining nominee(s) and any substitute nominee(s) designated by the Board of Directors.
-In no event, however, will the shares represented by proxy be voted for more than nine nominees.
+In no event, however, will the shares represented by proxy be voted for more than eleven nominees.
 Director elections are determined by a plurality of the votes cast; however, in accordance with the Company's director resignation policy, a director who received more "withheld" votes than "for" votes in any uncontested election of directors is required to submit his or her resignation to the Board, and the Board, in consultation with the Corporate Governance and Nominating Committee, may accept the resignation or other alternative action as they deem appropriate.
 If the resignation is rejected, the Board will disclose the reasons for doing so in a report filed with the SEC within 90 days of the certification of the election results.